Crust logoCrust

 });

-1. defaultTheme (base)
+1. defaultTheme

-2. Global overrides (setTheme())
+2. Global overrides from setTheme()

-3. Per-prompt overrides (theme option)
+3. Per-prompt overrides from the theme option

 Non-Interactive Environments